Qari Saifullah Akhtar

-A petition was filed in the Supreme Court by Akhtar's brother-in-law, Abdur Rehman Mahmood, on October 12, 2004, challenging Akhtar's arrest and seeking his appearance before the court.
+A petition was filed in the Supreme Court by Akhtar's brother-in-law, Abdur Rehman Mahmood, on 12 October 2004, challenging Akhtar's arrest and seeking his appearance before the court.
 The petitioner also sought a court order to prevent possible deportation of Akhtar to another country.
-The petition was thrown out on January 18, 2005.
+The petition was thrown out on 18 January 2005.
 The petitioner was instructed to move the High Court by filing a habeas corpus writ petition.
 "You first invoke the jurisdiction of a high court and if it gets dismissed there only then you come to the top court," said Justice Falak Sher.
 "We can’t entertain a direct writ petition at this stage."
 However, the bench, consisting of Javed Iqbal and Mian Shakirullah Jan, ordered the government to submit comprehensive replies in the cases of several people, including that of Akhtar, who had been arrested on suspicion of terrorism.

-On May 21, 2007, Akhtar reached his hometown of Mandi Bahauddin, after reportedly being released by an intelligence agency earlier that morning.
+On 21 May 2007, Akhtar reached his hometown of Mandi Bahauddin, after reportedly being released by an intelligence agency earlier that morning.
 The Daily Times reported, "He was thrown out of a car in a deserted area near Chakwal."

+Second Arrest

-According to the Dawn newspaper, Akhtar was arrested in Lahore on February 26, 2008 for his alleged involvement in the attempted assassination of Benazir Bhutto in Karachi on October 18, 2007.
+According to the Dawn newspaper, He was again arrested in Lahore on 26 February 2008 for his alleged involvement in the attempted assassination of Benazir Bhutto in Karachi on 18 October 2007.
 "He is involved in the blasts in Karsaz.
-Therefore he has been arrested," Interior Minister Hamid Nawaz told The Associated Press, referring to the area in Karachi where the bombing happened.
-Mr. Nawaz added that three other men, identified by Akhtar as his sons, were also arrested.
+Therefore he has been arrested," Interior Minister Hamid Nawaz told The Associated Press.

-Akhtar was ordered freed from custody March 26, 2008 for lack of evidence.
+He was released from custody on 26 March 2008 for lack of evidence.
 That September he was suspected to be involved in the Islamabad Marriott Hotel bombing.

-Akhtar was re-arrested in August 2010 after he was injured in a drone strike but was re-released four months later.
+He was re-arrested in August 2010 after he was injured in a drone strike but was re-released four months later.

+Death

 The Afghan National Directorate of Security confirmed that Akhtar was killed in a raid in Nawa District, Ghazni Province on 9 January 2017.
-However, Pakistani press reported that he was killed in Barmal District, Paktika Province the same day.

-He was sanctioned as a Specially Designated Global Terrorist under the Specially Designated Nationals and Blocked Persons List by the United States Department of the Treasury's Office of Foreign Assets Control; his year of birth being listed as either 1964 or from 1963 to 1965, with a place of birth in Daraz Jaldak, Qalat District, Zabul Province, Afghanistan and a citizenship of Afghanistan and further address in Quetta, Pakistan.
-He is from the Tokhi tribe of Pashtuns while his title qari means a reciter of Quran.